Introduction

 - Stagehands

-For example, sound technicians should be responsible for:
+For example, sound specialists should be responsible for:

 - Setting up audio equipment